cobilab/FALCON2/README.md

 ./FALCON2-meta.sh reads1.fastq:reads2.fastq VDB.fa
 ```

-reads1.fastq, reads2.fastq and VDB.fa is only an example.
+reads1.fastq, reads2.fastq, and VDB.fa are only examples.
-For more examples, see the examples folder.

 ## 6. New Features in FALCON2 ##